 Yes!
 We searched far and wide (seriously all over the world) for a carton company that produced a truly good-for-the-planet carton — the cartons themselves are made from 100% post-consumer paper and the labels are compostable/biodegradable.

 Eggs are a fresh food and, therefore, have a shorter shelf life.
 Unlike, let’s say, canned foods.
 So, the reason the year is not on the carton is because the shelf life will always be much less than a year.
-Plus, we know consumers are smart, so leaving out the year leaves no room for misinterpretation.

 We do!
 We always place the eggs with the wider end (called the air bubble end) facing upwards because it keeps them fresher longer.
 Plus, if you love deviled eggs as much as we do, storing them wider end up centers the yolk, making for a prettier, balanced deviled egg that’s easier to eat too!
 Here’s a good blog post with more helpful information on this topic.